Built on EPA water data

 Is My Tap Water Safe?
 How to Read Your Water Quality Report

-Every community water system in the U.S. is required by the EPA to send customers an annual Consumer Confidence Report (CCR) — sometimes called a water quality report.
-It's genuinely useful, but it's written in regulatory shorthand.
+The CCR is genuinely useful, but it's written in regulatory shorthand.
 Here's how to read it without a chemistry degree, and where it stops short of the full picture.

 The acronyms you need to know